Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional cost to you. Learn More >

 Step 5: Pour And Serve

 That’s basically it.
-Pour your ice cold coffee into a glass and enjoy as is, or add some milk.
-Again this isn't cold brew coffee but it’s a great replacement for a hot summer afternoon.
+Pour your ice-cold coffee into a glass and enjoy it as is, or add some milk.
+Again this isn’t cold brew coffee but it’s a great replacement for a hot summer afternoon.

 Delicious Cold Brew Coffee